 The rest of the weekend will be worse: more work, but sober.
 Fortunately, much of it will be at the produce stand garden, which is work I enjoy.
 I’m also going to indulge myself by buying a good audio book, though I’m not sure which one yet.

 I’m delivering a series of Theology on Tap lectures at a local watering hole, starting this fall.
 I deliberately set the bar high for myself in the first lecture, “A History of the Catholic Church in Thirty Minutes.”
 I’ve started the outline, but I need to bone up on quite a few areas.
-I’m thinking the audio book will be something that will aid my research.
-I’m open to suggestions.
+I’m … Read the rest

 Well, given that Slovenia is almost 60% Catholic, this shouldn’t be a huge surprise.
 Then again, her father was a communist and the news sources say the family didn’t have her baptized, at least as infants.
 Interesting story.

 — Deacon D. E. Barker (@diezba) May 25, 2017